hashicorp/terraform-plugin-framework/docs/design/panic-error.md

 While it's easy to assert that provider developers should just check the error, the API should be designed such that it's hard to use incorrectly, and incorrect usage should be loud and yield noticeable feedback.
+Linters can help with this, and we can encourage their use, but we should try to design APIs that don't lean too much on external tooling we can't assume provider developers will have or use.

 Panics are more conspicuous than errors, as they cannot be accidentally ignored.
 They default to being noticeable.